jeffubayi/Landing-page/_posts/2020-2-16-frontend-security.md

 author: jeff
 category: web security
 date: 2020-2-16
+excerpt: "This is excerpt."
+abstract: "Lock your app down and make it less subceptible to hackers."
 ---

-## Lock your app down and make it less subceptible to hackers.

 Whether you’re a React.js, Angular, Vue.js, or simply a front-end developer, your code can be an inviting door for hackers.